-The Company is sending proxy related materials to registered shareholders or beneficial owners of shares using "notice-and-access", as defined under NI 54-101.
-Notice-and-access is a set of rules for reducing the volume of materials that must be physically mailed to shareholders by allowing issuers to post their information circular and additional materials online.
-Instead of receiving paper copies of meeting materials, shareholders receive a "notice-and-access notice" containing prescribed information, as well as a form of proxy or voting information form, as applicable.
+The Company is sending proxy related materials to registered Shareholders or Beneficial Holders (as defined below) using "notice-and-access", as defined under NI 54-101.
+Notice-and-access is a set of rules for reducing the volume of materials that must be physically mailed to Shareholders by allowing issuers to post their information circular and additional materials online.
+Instead of receiving paper copies of the Notice of Meeting, this Information Circular and the form of proxy (collectively, the "Meeting Materials"), Shareholders will receive a "notice-and-access notice" containing prescribed information, including information on how they can access the Meeting Materials electronically, as well as a form of proxy or voting information form, as applicable (the "Notice Package").
+Shareholders are reminded to review this Information Circular before voting.